We gratefully acknowledge the support of our 2020

 - Enthusiasm is mandatory!
 No experience is necessary

 Our facilitators are ideally (but not strictly) from Colleges of Education, Nursing and Social Work and other human service fields, and community-minded volunteers with time to dedicate to this important issue.

 - 18 years of age or older

 - Excellent communication and listening skills

 - Display responsibility, punctuality, maturity, and ability to have fun with children

 - Have the physical ability to crawl, kneel, sit on the floor of classrooms

 - Have a genuine desire to build skills working with children, and

 The Volunteer Application Process

-We recruit and train Puppetry Volunteers between October and December each year.
-Interested applicants must complete the following steps in order to become a puppeteer:
+We recruit and train volunteer facilitators between October and December each year.
+Interested applicants must complete the following steps in order to become a facilitator:

-- Contact the Program Coordinator at ITBOMCoordinator@ssaic.ca identifying your interest in becoming a puppeteer.
+- Contact the Program Coordinator at ITBOMCoordinator@ssaic.ca identifying your interest in becoming a facilitator.
 Application forms will be emailed to you.

 - Once the application has been completed, successful applicants will be contacted.

 - You will be given an option of training dates; you must be available to complete a minimum of one training date to become a facilitator.

 - Once training is finished the program coordinator will assess if you a good fit for this program.
-Not everyone who completes the training becomes a puppeteer; some people self-select out of the program after they have finished the training, and sometimes SSAIC staff determine that a volunteer is not the right fit for the program.
+Not everyone who completes the training becomes a facilitator; some people self-select out of the program after they have finished the training, and sometimes SSAIC staff determine that a volunteer is not the right fit for the program.

 If accepted into the program, applicants must also submit a criminal record and vulnerable sector police information check.
 The record check can be obtained at no cost to you as a volunteer; we will provide you with the appropriate form to submit to your local Police service or RCMP.
 An honorarium will be provided to each facilitator upon completion of the program.